Spanish

 Children leave Burnley Road Academy with an understanding of Spain, Spanish culture and the Spanish language.
 They can apply their knowledge of vocabulary and grammar to write short sentences and have short conversations explaining likes and dislikes, similarities and differences and ask and answer questions.
 They leave more able to learn another language, with a better understanding of another country and curiosity about the wider world.

-Modern Foreign Language Policy
+Modern Foreign Language Documents

 Cultural Capital in Spanish